Union of Medical Care and Relief Organizations

-The Union of Medical Care and Relief Organizations (usually known by the acronym of their French name Union des Organisations de Secours et Soins Médicaux, UOSSM) is a humanitarian non-governmental organization that provides healthcare in rebel-held areas of North West Syria.
+The Union of Medical Care and Relief Organizations (usually known by the acronym of their French name Union des Organisations de Secours et Soins Médicaux, UOSSM) is a humanitarian non-governmental organization that provides healthcare in Canada, Palestine, Syria, Jordan, Lebanon, Bangladesh, Morocco, Libya, Turkiye, Yeman, Mozambique, and Pakistan.

 History

 UOSSM was founded by group of expatriate Syrian doctors in 2012 and later grew into an international organization.
 As of 2015, it had an annual budget of USD$18 million.

 UOSSM has offices in eight countries, including USA, Canada, and France.

 Medical activities

 UOSSM provide free medical care and equipment to 113 Syrian healthcare facilities.
 Services provided by UOSSM include primary health care, pediatrics, gynecology and reproductive health services, general and internal medicine, nutrition, community health, pharmacy, vaccinations, and intensive care.

 Four UOSSM hospitals use telemedicine.
 Since 2016, the organization has used 480 solar panels to partly (30% to 40%) power a hospital, as well as an electric vehicle to deliver vaccines.